find your perfect postgrad program

 • A postgraduate certificate will take one term and require 60 credits.

 In most cases, you will be able to change the type of course you are studying if your circumstance alter for some reason.
 For example, if you are part way through studying a masters course, you will usually have the option to change to a postgraduate diploma if your grades are good enough.
-Masters students may find that after a few weeks' of study a postgraduate diploma is a more suitable option for them and decide to move onto that course instead.
+Masters students may find that after a few weeks' of study a postgraduate diploma is a more achievable option for them, and decide to move onto that course instead.

 Changing from a masters course to a postgraduate diploma is ideal for students who decide that a full three-term course is not for them, and that a shorter two-term alternative would be more suitable for their circumstances.